Sumboard

 If you're evaluating Sisense alternatives, you're probably in one of these situations:

 You're 3-6 months into Sisense implementation and realizing the maintenance burden is permanent.
-The question isn't whether to switch—it's when the switching cost becomes lower than the ongoing cost of staying.
+The question isn't whether to switch.
+It's when the switching cost becomes lower than the ongoing cost of staying.

 You're in the evaluation phase and the pricing conversation has stalled.
 If you can't get transparent pricing after multiple sales calls, that's data about how the vendor relationship will work post-purchase.